 Students taking undergraduate courses in Hebrew study Hebrew language, literature and culture of all periods (ancient, medieval and modern).
 The teaching staff include specialists in each of these periods.
 It is our approach to integrate these historical layers of the language in a single coherent course.
 This gives the study of the modern language and literature a meaningful historical depth and the study of ancient Hebrew an added vitality.
 All students have the opportunity to study original medieval manuscripts from the Genizah.

 Thanks to the variety of languages and courses on offer within FAMES and to links to other faculties within the University, students enjoy great flexibility in selecting between various combination tracks and emphases.
 A student may combine Hebrew with either Arabic or a Modern European Language.
-It is also possible to study Hebrew while emphasizing such topics as an Ancient Near Eastern Language (Akkadian or Egyptian), Linguistics, Jewish Studies, Middle Eastern Studies, and Persian (see the suggested course descriptions below).
+It is also possible to study Hebrew while emphasizing such topics as an Ancient Near Eastern Language (Akkadian or Egyptian), Linguistics, Jewish Studies, Middle Eastern Studies, Persian, and Semitics (see the suggested course descriptions below).
 In the more advanced stage of the course (Part II), those interested in the Semitic languages can, in addition to Hebrew and Arabic, study Phoenician, Ugaritic, and Aramaic.

 click on the links below for descriptions of the various combination and emphasis tracks available

 Full Hebrew Path